brkcnr/golandworks-api/README.md

 docker-compose up
 ```

-or you can right click docker-compose.yaml file and select compose up.
+or you can right click docker-compose.yaml file and select compose up if you have Docker extension installed in your VS Code

 ---